Apoxy

 Authentication

-All requests require a Bearer token in the Authorization header:
+All requests require an API key in the X-Apoxy-API-Key header:

 To create an API key, open the Apoxy console, click your avatar, go to Account Settings > API Keys, and create a new key.
 Keys are scoped to your project.
 You can have multiple active keys and set expiration dates.